ghowland/VDRPrologCPU/README.md

 └────────────────────────────────────────────────────┘
 ```

 One process.
 Fixed-size arenas allocated at startup.
 No malloc after init.
 One thread per physical core, pinned for cache locality.
-All engine calls are direct function invocations — no bridge, no dispatch, no serialization.
+All engine calls are direct function invocations, no bridge, no dispatch, no serialization.

 ---

-## ID System — Sign-Bit Partitioned Dual Addressing
+## ID System, Sign-Bit Partitioned Dual Addressing

 Every entity has a 64-bit ID.
 Bit 63 partitions the address space: